» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 • Provide high calorie foods or food supplements such as Nutri-Cal Paste, canned Ensure, soy or soy formula, during recuperation.

-• Encourage fluid intake while recooperating, such as water, or Jello water , or electrolyte replacement drinks such as Pedialyte or Gatorade which can be found in local grocery stores.
-Please note that Pedialyte is only good refrigerated for 24 hours after opened, but can be frozen as ice cubes and thawed as needed.
+• Please note that Pedialyte is only good refrigerated for 24 hours after opened, but can be frozen as ice cubes and thawed as needed.

-*Note: a juicy type of fruit also provides an additional fluid source in the diet
+• *Note: a juicy type of fruit also provides an additional fluid source in the diet

-• Eye(s) appear normal.
+• Eye(s) appear normal

-• Healed surgical site if enucleation was required.
+• Healed surgical site if enucleation performed

 Prevention

-• Keep cage environment clean.
+• Keep the cage environment clean.

 • Rinse cage(s) well following use of disinfectants or cleaning solutions.